uaraven/rowcp/readme.md

 is not provided then the user will be prompted to type the password.
 Password may be omitted completely if the database does not require one or the password is passed as part of the connection string.
 For security purposes it is recommended not to provide password as CLI or connection string parameter.

+`--schema-cache` controls usage of schema graph cache.
+It might take a long time to retrieve metadata from the remote schema.
+Providing option `--schema-cache use` will cache the schema metadata locally and will use it during the following invocations with `--schema-cache use` parameter.
+If schema has changed, one should use `--schema-cache clear` to clear the cache.
+Schema is cached inside $USER/.rowcp directory. **WARNING** This option is considered in beta and it's behaviour could change, use at your own risk.

 ### Parameter file